Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 5. Employees

 The company description section of the restaurant business plan briefly introduces the owners of the restaurant with some information about each.
-This section should fully flesh out the restaurant's business plan and management team.
+This section should fully flesh out the management team.

 The investors don’t expect you to have your entire team selected at this point, but you should at least have a couple of people on board.
 Use the talent you have chosen thus far to highlight the combined work experience everyone is bringing to the table.